Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

 ## [  ] Environment variables

-(i) If you comes from pre.di.c or FIRtro, please remove any pre.dic.c directory from your $PYTHONPATH environment variable under your `.profile'
+(i) If you comes from pre.di.c or FIRtro, please remove any pre.dic.c directory from your $PYTHONPATH environment variable under your `.profile`

 ## [ ] 1st time start up the system